 On September 15, 2008, Thorium Power, Inc. ("TPI"), a wholly-owned subsidiary of the Company, entered into an agreement for post-irradiation examination of experimental fuel element (the "Agreement") with the Russian Research Centre "Kurchatov Institute" ("Kurchatov").
 Under the Agreement, Kurchatov agreed to perform post-irradiation examination of an irradiated uranium-zirconium seed fuel sample using non-destructive and destructive methods.
 Pursuant to the Agreement, TPI is obligated to pay to Kurchatov a total of approximately \$138,000, and Kurchatov is obligated to transfer to TPI the worldwide rights in all of the post-irradiation examination data generated in the course of performance by Kurchatov of work under the Agreement.
-Kurchatov agrees not to use, in any manner, the work product associated with such post-irradiation examination work or exercise any rights associated therewith without the written consent of TPI.
-Further, Kurchatov is obligated to provide to TPI and its affiliates specified information and documentation for audit purposes, and to obtain any and all permits from Russian governmental entities which may be required in order for Kurchatov to perform under the Agreement.
-In addition to this agreement, there are consulting agreements with several consultants working on various projects for the company, which total approximately \$20,000 per month.
+Kurchatov agrees not to use, in any manner, the work product associated with such post-irradiation examination and documentation for audit purposes, and to obtain any and all permits from Russian governmental entities which may be required in order for Kurchatov to perform under the Agreement.
+In addition to this agreement, there are consulting agreements with several consultants working on various projects for the company, which total approximately \$5,000 per month.